irods/irods/manual.rst

 4) Database User
 5) Database Password

+Note: A default system PostgreSQL installation does not listen on a TCP port, it only listens on a local socket.
+If your PostgreSQL server is localhost, use 'localhost' for 1) above.

-Installing the MySQL database plugin will also require `Installing lib_mysqludf_preg`_.
+Note: Installing the MySQL database plugin will also require `Installing lib_mysqludf_preg`_.
 These functions are required for the internal iRODS SQL which uses regular expressions.

 Database Setup Example
 **********************